 1. All temporary water connections are required to be metered.
 Consumption reporting to University Utilities shall be the responsibility of the contractor and Project Manager.
-Water usage will not be charged to the contractor.

-2. Meters for construction water from fire hydrants shall be provided by the University Utilities Maintenance Shop on a hydrant of their choosing.
+2. Meters for construction water from fire hydrants shall be provided by the Contractor on a hydrant approved by [University Utilities](#).
 3. Meters for temporary taps shall be supplied by the contractor and approved by the University Utilities Maintenance Shop prior to installation 4.
-Prior to the performance of any work requiring the use of water from the University's water distribution system, a meeting shall be facilitated by the project manager to make the contractor aware of any requirements for granting a system connection. - The University Utility Maintenance representative will explain how to properly connect to a fire hydrant, proper operation of the fire hydrant, appropriate cross connection control (backflow device or proper air gap) and, metering requirements for the contractor to account for water usage.
+Prior to the performance of any work requiring the use of water from the University's water distribution system, a meeting with [University Utilities](#) is required.